marcelotorres/ModernWordPressWebsite/README.md

 ## Installation

-Despite being a Theme in practical terms, *Modern WordPress Theme* is installed as a mu-plugin.
+Despite being a Theme in practical terms, *Modern WordPress Website* is installed as a mu-plugin.
 This way we intercept WordPress requests at an earlier stage and have more control over it.

 To get started, simply follow these steps:

-- Create and navigate to wp-content/**mu-plugins** folder.
+- Create wp-content/**mu-plugins** folder.
 - Run `git clone https://github.com/Luc45/ModernWordPressWebsite .` inside **mu-plugins** folder.
-- It will create a folder called **mww**.
-Run `composer update` inside **mww** folder to generate the autoload files.
+- Run `composer update` inside the recently created **mww** folder to generate the autoload files.
 - (Recommended) You will not need your theme anymore, you can create an empty theme with just index.php, style.css and functions.php.
 [Download empty theme](https://github.com/Luc45/EmptyTheme/archive/master.zip).

 Now it's up to you to create awesome stuff!